Skip to main content

 )

-Step 4: Create indexes and refresh the collection.
+Step 4: Create indexes.

 index_params = client.prepare_index_params()